wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_ERROR_CODE_OPENSSL

-Open SSL compatibility API wolfSSL_EVP_PKEY_cmp returns 0 on success and -1 on failure.
+OpenSSL compatibility API wolfSSL_EVP_PKEY_cmp returns 0 on success and -1 on failure.
 This behavior is different from OpenSSL.
 EVP_PKEY_cmp returns:
 1: two keys match
 0: do not match
 -1: key types are different